mirumee/ariadne-website/docs/mutations.md

 }
 ```

-Now, when client wants to create a new discussion, they need to provide an `input` object that matches the `DiscussionInput` definition.
-This input will then be validated and passed to the mutation's resolver as dict available under the `input` keyword argument:
+Now, when a client wants to create a new discussion, it needs to provide an `input` object that matches the `DiscussionInput` definition.
+This input will then be validated and passed to the mutation's resolver as a `dict` available under the `input` keyword argument:

 ```python
 def resolve_create_discussion(_, info, input):